【Major Points】

 1. Left upper quadrant (LUQ): indicates possible illness related to the left side of the stomach, or spleen, etc.

-3. Left lower quadrant (LLQ): indicates possible illness related to sigmoid, kidney, or gynecology, e.g. diverticulitis, constipation, etc.
+3. Left lower quadrant (LLQ): indicates possible illness related to the sigmoid, kidney, or gynecology, e.g., diverticulitis, constipation, etc.

-4. Right lower quadrant (RLQ): indicates possible illness related to appendix, kidney, or gynecology, e.g. appendicitis, kidney stones, etc.
+4. Right lower quadrant (RLQ): indicates possible illness related to the appendix, kidney, or gynecology, e.g., appendicitis, kidney stones, etc.

 12c8aa9860bd4794cb4904bfdafa7320.png